-What's New
+What's New 1

-Reminders
+Reminders 1

-Introduction
+Introduction 2

 Part 1.
-Rules for All Dependents

-Not Required?

-Standard Deduction
+Rules for All Dependents Filing Requirements Should a Return Be Filed Even If Not Required?
+Responsibility for Child's Return Standard Deduction Dependent's Own Exemption Withholding From Wages 2 2 4 4 5 5 5

 Part 2.
-Tax on Investment Income of Child Under 14
+Tax on Investment Income of Child Under 14 6

-Dividends

-Glossary
+Glossary 23

-How To Get Tax Help
+How To Get Tax Help 23

-Index
+Index 25